GavinPIccione/gavinpiccione.github.io/_research/AIS_History.md

 This research challenges the widely held assumption of a static East Antarctic ice sheet on suborbital timescales, and links Antarctic ice sheet volume to ocean-atmosphere-cryosphere teleconnections.

 <br/><img src='/images/MA113_slab_background.png'>
 *An example of an Antarctic subglacial precipitate.
-Layers are made up of calcite (orange) and opal (white)*
+Layers are consist of calcite (orange) and opal (white).*

 ---
 ### The Laurentide Ice Sheet